Check out our new newsletter: “The Killer Whaler”, 01/15

 The purpose of the USS GOLDSBOROUGH (DDG-20) Association is to promote camaraderie among those who served in USS GOLDSBOROUGH DDG-20.
 This website is commissioned to maintain the ship’s history, and to provide a forum where crew members may become re-acquainted.

-All former crew members of any ship to bear the name USS GOLDSBOROUGH are eligible for membership – dues are $10.00 per year.
+All former crew members of any ship to bear the name USS GOLDSBOROUGH are eligible for membership – dues are $10.00 per year or $100 for lifetime membership.

 Goldy Facebook Group: